zzhangjii/learning-library/workshops/microservices-mysql/CloudNativeMySQL200.md

 # Add Filter to Static Twitter Feed Service

 Now that we have completed the import, build, deployment, and verification of our initial static twitter microservice, it is time to extend the project by adding a new microservice that allows us to dynamically filter the incoming tweets based on their contents.
-We will use the Eclipse IDE to clone the managed GIT repository to our local workstation, test the local copy, and add the filtering feature to the local copy.
-We will test the new feature in Eclipse, create a new code branch for it, and commit the branch.
+We will use the Eclipse IDE to clone the managed GIT repository to our local workstation and add the filtering feature to the local copy.
+We will create a new code branch for it and commit the branch.
 Then we will create a merge request and switch to the Project Manager persona to approve that request.
 We will also see how we can manage our agile task status directly from Eclipse.

 ## Clone Project to Eclipse IDE

-### **STEP 9**: Load Eclipse IDE
+### **STEP 8**: Load Eclipse IDE

 In the following task we will provide screen shots taken from the optional compute image provided with the workshop.
 If you are using Eclipse and Brackets on your local hardware, your screens may vary slightly.